valderman/haste-compiler/README.md

 operations are still not implemented which means that any code making use of them will give you a compiler warning, then die at runtime with an angry error.
-Some libraries also depend on external C code - if you wish to use such a library, you will need to port the C bits to Javascript yourself (perhaps using Escripten) and link them into your program using `--with-js`.
+Some libraries also depend on external C code - if you wish to use such a library, you will need to port the C bits to JavaScript yourself (perhaps using Emscripten) and link them into your program using `--with-js`.

-Why yet another Haskell to Javascript compiler?
+Why yet another Haskell to JavaScript compiler?
 -----------------------------------------------

 Existing implementations either produce huge code, require a fair amount of